paddor/rlz4/README.md

 decompressed = dict.decompress(compressed)

 dict.size  # => 30
+dict.id    # => u32 Dict_ID
 ```

 `RLZ4::Dictionary` is immutable after construction and can be shared across
 Ractors.

+## Dictionary IDs

+`Dictionary#id` is a `u32` derived from `sha256(dict_bytes)[0..4]`
+interpreted little-endian.
+The LZ4 frame spec defines `Dict_ID` as
+an application-defined field with no reserved ranges and no central
+registrar, so the full `u32` space is usable.

+The id **is on the wire**: `Dictionary#compress` sets `FLG.DictID = 1`
+and writes the id into the FrameDescriptor.
+On decode, `rlz4` parses
+the incoming frame's `Dict_ID` and asserts it matches
+`Dictionary#id` before touching the payload.
+Receivers that maintain
+multiple dictionaries can therefore route incoming frames to the
+right one purely by parsing the frame header — no out-of-band id
+channel needed.

+LZ4 dictionaries are always raw bytes (unlike Zstd, there is no
+dict-file header format), so there is no header to parse an id out
+of.
+If you need sender and receiver to agree on an id without
+shipping it out-of-band, deriving it deterministically from the
+dict bytes — which is what `Dictionary.new` does — is the simplest
+option.

+Dictionary training from a sample corpus is **not supported**: LZ4
+has no equivalent of Zstd's `ZDICT_trainFromBuffer`.
+Dictionaries
+are supplied by the caller as raw bytes (typically a hand-picked
+prefix or a representative message).

 ### Ractors